Tixit/observe/README.md

 npm install observe
 ```

-or download the built package generatedBuilds/observe.umd.js from the repository and include it in a <script> tag.
+or download the built package generatedBuilds/observe.umd.js from the repository and include it in a &lt;script> tag.

 Usage
 =====